andrewharabor/multivariate-polynomial-regression-model/README.md

-# boston-house-price-regression
+# Boston House Price Regression

-A multiple linear regression model to predict the price of houses according to the Boston House-Price Dataset
+A multiple polynomial regression model to predict the price of houses according to the Boston House-Price Dataset.